marijnh/Eloquent-JavaScript/15_event.md

 </script>
 ```

+{{index usability}}

 Try not to do such things unless you have a really good reason to.
-For
-people using your page, it can be unpleasant when the behavior they
+It'll be unpleasant for people who use your page when expected
-expect is broken.
+behavior is broken.

 Depending on the browser, some events can't be intercepted at all.
 On
 Chrome, for example, the ((keyboard)) shortcut to close the current